jamietanna/sarahseewhy.github.io/_posts/2020-09-24-on-mental-health.md

 I stopped writing in 2019 and 2020 because I was wrestling with my mental health.

 Depression is different for each person and can take different forms in the same person.
-I've had depression creep up on me like a fog: slowly, quietly, without me really knowing it until I can't see a step ahead of myself.
+I've had depression creep up on me like a fog: slowly, quietly, until I can't see a step ahead of myself.

 I've also had depression strike like a lightning bolt.